 The Yanomami people live in the forested mountains of northern Brazil and southern Venezuela.
 Their territory in Brazil is twice the size of Switzerland and over 9.6 million hectares, while in Venezuela they live in the 8.2 million hectare Alto Orinoco Casiquiare Biosphere Reserve.
 These areas form the largest forested indigenous territory in the world.
 The Yanomami live in large communal houses called yanos, some of which can hold up to 400 people.
 Hunting accounts for only 10% of their food, with 80% of it being grown by women in gardens.
 They strongly believe in the equality among people and do not have tribe chiefs.
 Instead, communities are dependent of one another and decisions are made by the group as a whole after everyone has been heard.

-Illegal mining is the biggest threat to the Yanomami people.
+Illicit mining is the biggest threat to the Yanomami people.
 These gold miners spread disease such as malaria and pollute the rivers with mercury.
-It is believed that there is a group of uncontacted Yanomami called Moxateteu, who are believed to be living in the area with the highest concentration of illegal goldminers.
+It is believed that there is a group of uncontacted Yanomami called Moxateteu, who are believed to be living in the area with the highest concentration of illicit goldminers.

 The Zo’é are a small tribe of about 256 individuals who live deep in the Amazon in northern Brazil.
 They live in large rectangular thatched houses which are open on all sides, and their communities are often started in groves of the Brazil nut tree.
 These areas are surrounded by large gardens where food is grown.
 Cotton is also cultivated to use in the making of hammocks or baby slings.
 In the Zo’é society people are polygamous and everyone is considered an equal.
 They are easily distinguishable from other tribes by the ‘m’berpót’, a long wooden plug in the lower lip.
 It is one of their most important ceremonies and is a rite of passage for young boys and girls.